 Construction for Fire Resistance

-- Choose non-combustible roofing materials like tile, fiber cement, clay, or asphalt shingles when you build, buy a home, or replace an existing roof.
+- Choose non-combustible roofing materials like tile, fiber cement, clay, or asphalt shingles when you build or buy a home or replace an existing roof.

 - Don’t be fooled by claims that a spray-on treatment will protect your wood shake roof from fire; the fire resistance won’t last, once again leaving your roof and home vulnerable to fire.